 APPROVED AMENDMENTS: Effective date Briefing Note /Approval Summary of Changes: December 1, 2013 BN 198568 October 2, 2013 Policy amended in order to provide the current water management agencies of Ministry of Forests, Lands and Natural Resource Operations and the Ministry of Environment.
 March 1, 2017 N/A This policy has been amended to reflect the new Water Sustainability Regulation and updated hyperlinks.

-EFFECTIVE DATE: December 6, 2010
+November 1, 2023 BN 275177, November 1, 2023 This policy has been amended to reflect the Ministry of Water, Land and Resource Stewardship's updated definition of "orphan dike."

-AMENDMENT NO: 2 (March 1st, 2017)
+EFFECTIVE DATE: November 1, 2023 AMENDMENT NO: 3 FILE: 35050-00 PAGE: 2

-FILE: 35050-00

-PAGE: 2